MetaLex-Tech/RicardianTriplerDoubleTokenLeXscroW/registry-contracts/README.md

-# Double Token LeXscroW Registry
+# Double Token LeXscroW Tripler Registry

 This directory houses smart contracts written in Solidity which serve three main purposes:

-1. Allow parties to a Double Token LeXscroW to officially adopt the form agreement with their chosen governing law and dispute resolution.
+1. Allow parties to a Double Token LeXscroW (whether pre-existing or simultaneously deployed with the tripler agreement) to officially adopt the form agreement with their chosen governing law and dispute resolution.
+2. If the Double Token LeXscroW is deployed simultaneously, make its execution immutably contingent upon mutual signature of the tripler agreement.
-2. Store the agreement details on-chain for ease-of-use and persistent credibly neutral storage.
+3. Store the agreement details on-chain for ease-of-use and persistent credibly neutral storage.
-3. Allow for future agreement versions and adoptions without affecting prior agreements.
+4. Allow for future agreement versions and adoptions without affecting prior agreements.

-# Technical Details
+### Technical Details

 This repository is built using [Foundry](https://book.getfoundry.sh/).
 See the installation instructions [here](https://github.com/foundry-rs/foundry#installation).
 To test the contracts, use `forge test`.